fmind/AIND-Sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The "naked twins constraint" is used as an additional strategy to reduce the search space at each search step.
+This is similar to the "eliminate" and "only choice" strategies that were implemented earlier.
+For each unit, we remove digits that are part of the naked twins found in the same unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The current model implements a nice abstraction about "units", which are related constraints over boxes in the grid.
+By adding a vector of units for diagonals (DUNITS), we can extend the pruning of each strategy without changing their code.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame